 + Where are the puppies kept?

 The puppies are kept in puppy playpens, layered with puppy training pads or bed shavings, depending on the size and age of the litter.
 We do not allow our puppies to go outside until they have had their second vaccination.
 This protects them from any viruses that may be contracted outdoors.
 Some viruses and bacteria can be transferred from other animals' feces, like birds.

 + How do you potty train the puppies?

 Keep in mind that puppies about 6-8 weeks of age can only hold their bladder for 2-3 hours.
 Puppies around 9-12 weeks of age can hold their bladder for 4-6 hours.
 Once a puppy reaches 14-16 weeks of age, it can hold their bladder for about 8 hours which is usually enough to get you through the night, as long as you let them out first thing in the morning.

 We find crate training is the best method for potty training a puppy.
-You want to make sure that the crate is just large enough for them to be comfortable in, but not large enough for them to potty in one corner and sleep in another.
+You want to make sure that the crate is just large enough for them to be comfortable in, but not large enough for them to potty in one corner and comfortably sleep in another.
 Most, but not all, crates come with dividers that you can adjust as the puppy grows.
-We recommend purchasing an 18" x 24" crate for your puppy.

 + What is provided in your puppy packs?

 - Multiple treats